A renewed interest in the study of mediumistic phenomena

 An example of cross-correspondence

-Kelly then presents in short some examples of cross-correspondences and drop-in cases.
+In her article, Emily Kelly then presents in short some examples of cross-correspondences and drop-in cases.
 The first cases of cross-correspondence occurred at the beginning of the twentieth century, after Myers' death, when the research on survival within the SPR was already stalled because of a problem in itself unsolvable: communications obtained through mediums can be used as a scientifically valid proof only if they are validated, but they can only be verified through the memory of a living person or through an existing document, so it is always possible to try to explain them by telepathy or clairvoyance, that is by particular mental super-normal powers, avoiding resorting to survival.
-Obviously, as a result of the cross-correspondences – which can not be explained by telepathy or clairvoyance – some new objections have then been raised, which led to the formulation of the super-ESP theory, always in order to continue to consider the survival hypothesis not proven.
+Obviously, as a result of the cross-correspondences – which can not be explained by telepathy or clairvoyance – some new objections have then been raised, which led to the formulation of the super-PSI theory, always in order to continue to consider the survival hypothesis not proven.

 As an example, is mentioned the case of communications by automatic writing reported in 1908 by Alice Johnson (member of the SPR), published in the Proceedings (n.
 21).
 On March 7, 1906, Mrs. Margaret Verrall (1859-1916), in England, automatically wrote a poem that began with the verse «Tintagel and the sea that moaned in pain».
 This verse had no meaning for Verrall, who however gave it as usual to Alice Johnson, her friend and secretary of the SPR.
-On March 11, 1906, Alice Holland (pseudonym of Alice Kipling, sister of the well-known writer Rudyard) automatically wrote a message in which the late Henry Sidgwick (founder and first president of the SPR, died in 1900) suggested her to ask Arthur W. Verrall (professor at Cambridge and husband of Margaret Verrall) «what the date May 26th, 1894, meant to him – to me (meaning Sidgwick) – and to F. W. H. (meaning Myers)».
+On March 11, 1906, Alice Holland (pseudonym of Alice Kipling, sister of the well-known writer Rudyard) automatically wrote a message in which the late Henry Sidgwick (founder and first president of the SPR, deceased in 1900) suggested her to ask Arthur W. Verrall (professor at Cambridge and husband of Margaret Verrall) «what the date May 26th, 1894, meant to him – to me (meaning Sidgwick) – and to F. W. H. (meaning Myers)».
 The message went on: «I do not think they will find it hard to recall, but if so – let them ask Nora (meaning Sidgwick's wife)».
 On March 14, 1906, in Mrs. Holland’s automatic writing appeared the words: «Eighteen, fifteen, four, five, fourteen, fourteen, fifteen, five, twelve», and then the instruction to see the central eight words of Revelations 13:18.
 On March 28, 1906, Mrs. Holland wrote (among other things) the words: «Roden Noel», «Cornwall», «Patterson» and «Do you remember the velvet jacket?».
-Alice Johnson he observed that the eight central words of the quoted biblical verse were: «for it is the number of a man», and therefore the written numbers corresponded to the letters of the English alphabet which formed the name «Roden Noel».
+Alice Johnson observed that the eight central words of the quoted biblical verse were: «for it is the number of a man», and therefore the written numbers corresponded to the letters of the English alphabet which formed the name Roden Noel.

 Roden Noel, an English poet born in 1834, died on May 26, 1894: a close friend of Sidgwick, he had also met Myers and Verrall.
 The metric and the first lines of one of his poems, entitled Tintadgel, were very similar to the beginning of the composition written automatically by Margaret Verrall in March 1906.
 Several of Noel's poems referred to Cornwall, a region from which the poet had been particularly inspired.
 Finally, Patterson had been a mutual friend of both Noel and Sidgwick in Cambridge, and Noel often wore a velvet jacket.
 Although both Margaret Verrall and Alice Holland stated that they had never known, at least on a conscious level, Noel's poems, or the date of his death and his friendship with Sidgwick, Alice Johnson reported in detail all possible associations that could have caused the contents of the communications to emerge in their subconscious, although she considered unlikely that these associative forms could be produced automatically, without the intervention of external entities.
 The fact remains, as Emily Kelly observes, that apart from the scholarly and specialized nature of the material produced in cases of cross-correspondences, it is not possible to verify afterwards whether the mediums could previously access the sources of such material by ordinary means, in a conscious or subconscious way.